Loni Love: Life and career

-From July 15, 2013 to June 3, 2022, Love served as one of the co-hosts of the syndicated daytime talk show The Real originally alongside Adrienne Bailon, Tamar Braxton, Jeannie Mai, and Tamera Mowry.
-After premiering on July 15, 2013 on Fox Television Stations, The Real was picked up to series the following year.
-In 2015, she appeared in the comedy film Paul Blart: Mall Cop 2, with Kevin James, and the action film Bad Asses on the Bayou, with Danny Trejo and Danny Glover.
-She also won the ninth season Worst Cooks in America in 2016, winning $50,000 for her chosen charity.
+From July 15, 2013, to June 3, 2022, Love served as one of the co-hosts of the syndicated daytime talk show The Real originally alongside Adrienne Bailon, Tamar Braxton, Jeannie Mai, and Tamera Mowry.
+After premiering on July 15, 2013, on Fox Television Stations, The Real was picked up to series the following year.
+In 2015, she appeared in the comedy film Paul Blart: Mall Cop 2, with Kevin James, and the action film Bad Asses on the Bayou, with Danny Trejo and Danny Glover.In the same year, Warner Bros. shopped for a revival of classic 80s/90s dating show Love Connectionwith Love as its possible host for a possible replacement for the syndicated interactive game show Let's Ask America that aired on several Scripps-owned stations.
+However, plans for it backfired since then.
+She also won the ninth season of Worst Cooks in America in 2016, winning $50,000 for her chosen charity.
 In 2018, Love and her Real co-hosts won the Daytime Emmy Award for Outstanding Entertainment Talk Show Host for their work.

 In 2020 during the COVID-19 pandemic, Love hosts a show on Instagram Live under the hashtag #quarantinewithloni.
 Love's show attracts 50,000 to 100,000 viewers.

-Since January 2021, Love has been a recurring guest judge on Season 13 of Rupaul's Drag Race.
+Since January 2021, Love has been a recurring guest judge on season 13 of Rupaul's Drag Race.
 Love currently hosts, alongside Alec Mapa, Squirrel Friends: The Official Rupaul's Drag Race Podcast since 2022.